anilkunche2731/Trackify/README.md

 - Back-End: Node.js, Express.js
 - Database: MongoDB

-## Contributing

-We welcome contributions from the community to enhance Trackify.
-Feel free to submit bug reports, feature requests, or pull requests through the GitHub repository.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Contact

-For any questions or inquiries, please reach out to the development team at [rishavchanda0@gmail.com]
+For any questions or inquiries, please reach out to the development team at [kuncheanil62@gmail.com.com]

 Enjoy using Trackify and stay productive!